On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-The $\Wecr$ vs $\Ohd$ plot in \cref{fig:wecr_ohd_sim} is re-plotted using $\Cbr$ (\ref{eq:C_breakup_final}) in the y-axis in \cref{fig:cbreakup_ohd_sim}.
-When scaled according to this new non-dimensional parameter, almost all simulation points move to a narrow range of $6<\Cbr<18$, when compared to $7<\Wecr<60$ in the former plot.
-The highest $\Wecr$ cases corresponding to $\Ohd,\Oho=0.1$ and $\rho=10,50$ in \cref{fig:wecr_ohd_sim} when plotted according to \ref{eq:C_breakup_final} achieve substantially lower threshold values, much more in line with the $\Cbr$ values obtained for other simulation cases.
-It is also observed that the backward bag-plume breakup cases and the lowest density ratio cases show relatively the largest variance in $\Cbr$ values even in this updated plot.
+The $\Wecr$ vs $\Ohd$ plot in \cref{fig:wecr_ohd_sim} is recreated using $\Cbr$ (\ref{eq:C_breakup_final}) in the y-axis in \cref{fig:dropforces_cbreakup}(c).
+When scaled according to this new non-dimensional parameter, almost all simulation points move to a narrow range of $0.083<\Cbr<0.137$ with a standard deviation of $0.02$ about a mean of $0.11$, when compared to $10<\Wecr<74$ in the former plot.
+The highest $\Wecr$ cases corresponding to $\Ohd$ and $\Oho=0.1$ and $\rho=10,50$ in \cref{fig:wecr_ohd_sim} when plotted according to \ref{eq:C_breakup_final} achieve substantially lower threshold values, much more in line with the $\Cbr$ values obtained for other simulation cases.
+It is also observed that the non-trivial fragmentation morphologies such as backward bag-plume and backward-transition breakup cases show relatively the largest $\Cbr$ values among all other cases with the same $\Ohd$.

 We also plot $\Cbr$ values of all the available experimental data for critical backward bag breakup as a set of reference data for the plot.
-As expected, the experimental data remains bound within a narrow extent of $\Cbr$ values, similar to its $\Wecr$ analogue.

-The $\Cbr$ values do start to drop off as we approach larger and larger $\Ohd$ values, i.e., $\Cbr$ appears to overestimate the effort required to achieve critical breakup in very high $\Ohd$ droplets compared to experiments.
-This is in line with the observations in previous experimental works \citep{Hinze1955,Hsiang1995} where it was observed that bag breakup becomes progressively difficult for higher drop Ohnesorge numbers and ultimately stops happening for $\Ohd>2$.
-Other breakup modes such as Multimode and sheet thinning become the critical breakup modes for very high $\Ohd$ values.
-The inherent assumption in the derivation of $\Cbr$ was to assume that critical breakup morphology is a bag breakup, i.e., a droplet first flattens into a pancake which then blows in to a bag.
-Any major deviation from this general breakup mechanism is expected to drastically change the deformation and breakup physics of such droplets.
-Hence, as $\Ohd$ increases past $0.1$, physics related to multimode and sheet thinning breakups start to become significant and hence must be considered in the derivation of any parameter attempting to define the critical breakup criteria.
+As expected, the experimental data remains bound within a narrow extent of $\Cbr$ values, similar to its $\Wecr$ analog.
+The $\Cbr$ values do start to drop off as we approach larger and larger $\Ohd$ values, i.e., $\Cbr$ appears to overestimate the effort required to achieve critical breakup in very high $\Ohd$ drops compared to experiments.
+This is in line with the observations in previous experimental works \citep{Hinze1955,Hsiang1995} where it was observed that bag breakup becomes progressively difficult for higher drop Ohnesorge numbers and ultimately stops manifesting for $\Ohd>2$.
+Other breakup modes such as multimode and sheet-thinning become the critical breakup modes for very high $\Ohd$ systems.
+The inherent assumption in the derivation of $\Cbr$ was to assume that critical breakup morphology is a bag breakup, i.e., a drop first flattens into a pancake which then blows in to a bag.
+Any major deviation from this general breakup mechanism is expected to drastically change the deformation and breakup physics of such drops.
+Hence, as $\Ohd$ increases past $1$, physics related to multimode and sheet thinning breaks starts to become significant and hence must be considered in the derivation of any parameter attempting to define the critical breakup criteria.